KiranGanji/Satishblog/content/Interests/interests.md

 ### BadProbability.com

-I loved this name, and I might put a lot of my creative works into this domain.
+I love this name, and I might put a lot of my creative works into this domain.
 But the domain itself is where I explore the unpredictable nature of life and decision-making.
 The concept centers around the role of probability in our everyday choices, actions, and beliefs, highlighting both favorable and unfavorable outcomes.
 The name [BadProbability.com](http://BadProbability.com) was chosen intentionally to focus on the often-overlooked, less glamorous side of probability—the "bad" outcomes that shape our experiences and how life's uncertainties and setbacks play a significant role in our personal growth and adaptation.

 ---